A. Course Requirements

 A student admitted to the School of Law must earn credit for courses totaling 90 hours with an overall grade point average of 2.30 or better (Revised 4/14/2011) in order to receive the J.D. degree, subject to the following conditions:

 - A student must earn credit for all required courses and a course satisfying the policy and perspectives requirement, set out in Appendix C, and must satisfy the upper-level writing requirement.
 A student who matriculates at the law school after July 1, 2014 must satisfy the upper-level research requirement, set out in Appendix D. A student who matriculates at the law school after July 1, 2015 must satisfy the experiential learning requirement, set out in Appendix E. A student who matriculates at the law school after July 1, 2016 must satisfy the bar preparation skills requirement, set out in Appendix H.

 - Not more than 25 percent of the credit earned in law courses in the University of Arkansas at Little Rock and presented to meet the requirements for the degree may be of grades from 1.7 through 2.2.
 (Revised 1/24/2012)

-- Not more than ten of the hours presented for graduation shall represent credit for “co-curricular” activities; e.g., Law Review, Journal of Appellate Practice and Process, Independent Study, Moot Court Travel Team, Trial Competition Travel Team, externships, or other similar activities designated as co-curricular by the curriculum committee.
+- Not more than ten of the hours presented for graduation shall represent credit for “co-curricular” activities; e.g., Law Review, Independent Study, Moot Court Travel Team, Trial Competition Travel Team, externships, or other similar activities designated as co-curricular by the curriculum committee.
 (Revised: 5/11/09, 5/9/14)

 - Not more than ten of the credit hours presented for graduation may have been earned in courses assessed on a pass/fail (or credit/no credit) basis, except for credit earned in Law Review.
 (Revised 5/11/2015; 4/11/2016)

 A student must complete the Child Maltreatment Mandatory Reporter training required by Arkansas Code Annotated § 6-61-133 (2007).
 The Associate Dean for Academic Affairs is responsible for insuring that the child maltreatment training is provided at the Law School.
 (Adopted: 4/11/14)